Martingales and descent statistics: Applications

 \section{Applications}

-The first two examples are simple cases, in the sense that they can be written as sums of independent random variables (which is shown in \cite{Fe}) by the same formlation for descents.
+The first two examples are simple cases, in the sense that they can be written as sums of independent random variables (which is shown in \cite{Fe}) by the same formulation for descents.